Colin Lynes

 Colin Lynes (born 26 November 1977) is a British former professional boxer who competed from 1998 to 2017.
-He held the IBO super lightweight title from 2004 to 2005.
-At regional level, he held the British super lightweight title in 2007; the EBU European super lightweight title from 2007 to 2008; and the British welterweight title from 2011 to 2012.
+He held the International Boxing Organization super lightweight title from 2004 to 2005.
+At regional level, he held the British super lightweight title in 2007; the European Boxing Union European super lightweight title from 2007 to 2008; and the British welterweight title from 2011 to 2012.

 Boxing career

 Early professional career

 Lynes begun his pro career in June 1998 with a 1st-round knockout of Lee Frost at the Broadway Theatre in Barking, London.
 He continued with 3 more quick victories over Ram Singh, Brian Coleman and Trevor Smith before finally completing the distance against Marc Smith.
 However hand problems in his next fight against Dennis Griffin forced him to develop an effective counter punching style.
 After compiling an unbeaten ledger of 20–0 he found himself in December 2002 competing for the IBO inter-continental light welterweight title, winning by 9th round tko against American Richard Kiley.
 He lost the title however in his next fight, when at the York Hall he was stopped in the 8th round by South African Samuel Malinga.